-One fact of the RV lifestyle is that you "Gotta get that exercise".
-We tend to try out the local eateries too often and the walking does help keep our waistsline down a little.
+One fact you need to know about an RV lifestyle is that you "Gotta get that exercise" wherever the opportunity arises.
+We tend to try out the local eateries too often and the walking does help keep our waistline down a little.

-Whenever the wife and I do walk as much as is possible and when we do, I like to take along my camera, and I collect numerous pictures of the area for future memory joggers.
+So, my wife and I do walk as much as is possible and when we do, I like to take along my camera, and I collect numerous pictures of the areas we visit for future memory joggers.

 I usually get shots of such things as wildflowers and even some landscape if it catches my eye.
 And Medina Lake was no exception with some great variety in nature.
-I ended up with a lot of pictures and I have attached a few in this Hub just so you can get a feel for the beautiful area we were visiting.
+I ended up with quite a few pictures and I have attached a few in this article just so you can get a feel for this beautiful area we were visiting.

 I think you will enjoy these pictures.

-It is actually a very large lake, ringed by a number of campgrounds as well as some nice housing developments.
+The lake itself is quite large, with a number of campgrounds along its shores, as well as some nice housing developments.
 It turns out that it is a favorite water recreation spot for people living in the area of San Antonio.

-The are is officially in the "Hill Country" of South Texas, and the terrain reflects that with a nicely varied terrain.
+The area is officially in the "Hill Country" of South Texas, and the terrain reflects that with a nicely varied terrain.

 It was and still is a beautiful area to "run away to" and we enjoyed it immensely.